List of Governors - Committee Structure 2017- 2018

 NB: No current governors are serving governors at any other school and no current governors have declared a business interest using above form (evidence available upon request from school office)

-I am chair of governors and currently sit on the finance and personnel and appraisal committees.
+I sit on the finance and personnel and appraisal committees.
 I became a governor in order to support Hague Bar in its mission to educate each child according to their individual needs.
 I think that Hague Bar’s greatest strength is in going beyond the constraints of the National Curriculum and its rigorous testing regime to deliver an educational experience that genuinely aims to equip them with the tools that they need for later life.
 Although I am trained as a secondary PE teacher I have spent most of my career delivering outdoor education in centres, schools, colleges and universities.
 Most recently I have been employed by British Orienteering as National Participation Manager and continue to work with both schools and the outdoor industries as part of this role.
-I am passionate about learning outside the classroom and in addition to my general role as chair of governors, my aim is to continue to support the school in further embedding this into the culture of the school.
+I am passionate about learning outside the classroom and my aim is to continue to support the school in further embedding this into the culture of the school.

 My name is Janet Hill.
 I became a governor in 2011 when I retired from teaching.
 I am interested in all aspects of education.
 I have over 30 years experience of working in education plus I am a parent and grandparent.
 I am Vice-Chair of Governors and I am Chair of the Appraisal Committee.
 I am governor representative for Achievement for All and I am governor with responsibility for Special Educational Needs.